"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Results

 \codetitle{Social Interaction Emphasized}{49} Respondents reported teams were investing a conscious effort into promoting, reinforcing, and improving social interactions and connections within a team, or a focus on implementing social events. \myquote{We have had to setup dedicated socializing meetings/channels/chats to fill the void of hallway conversations.}{R_p4tFScS1BtYeYxj}

-Teams were putting an active effort into making sure they were able to engage with each other during WFH socially.
-The participants often reported that this active effort was necessary due to the loss of the ad-hoc social events that they used to engage in when in the office. \myquote{More explicit efforts to facilitate social events and foster team relationships.}{R_3oAEaPqTkfAql1W}
+Teams were putting an active effort into ensuring they were able to engage socially during WFH.
+Participants often reported that this active effort was necessary due to the loss of \textit{ad-hoc} social events that they engaged in when in the office. \myquote{More explicit efforts to facilitate social events and foster team relationships.}{R_3oAEaPqTkfAql1W}

 \codetitle{More Meetings}{39} Respondents described an increased number of either formal or informal meetings, including sync up meetings, collaboration meetings, and social meetings. \myquote{We are trying to adapt to daily sync ups and face time between all team members. which helps with communication but adds into the million meetings}{R_ONkPkt4jhQSlbhL} \myquote{We have more meetings in general, but we also have had some team meetings to discuss how people are feeling/coping with the situation}{R_1Egq0RpOZaXHSev}